mono-b/ymao/README.md

 # ymao

-A script to download music albums from Invidious (YT's frontend) and organize them in your music's interactively.
+A script to download music albums from Invidious (YT's frontend) and organize them in your music's directory interactively.
 It adds metadata by default and can optionally download album art covers and convert the audio files to `.ogg` for saving some space.

 !!
 IMPORTANT: YOU NEED TO ADD YOUR MUSIC DIR IN THE SCRIPT, OTHERWISE IT WON'T EXECUTE !!